WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: WHU-Synthetic Dataset

-\textbf{Simulate migration changes in environments. } Traditional datasets are typically obtained through a one-time acquisition process, which fails to account for temporal environmental variations such as the seasonal decay of vegetation and the evolution of construction projects.
-Environmental changes are crucial for the development of adaptive algorithms, yet acquiring longitudinal real-world datasets that encompass these changes is a formidable challenge, often necessitating years of data collection.
-To address this gap, we have employed a virtual environment to simulate the construction of buildings by selectively editing existing structures.
-We designed four routes, including repetitive paths and closures.
-Vehicles traversed these routes before and after the simulated environmental transformations, allowing us to amass datasets reflecting different environmental parameters.
-We envisage that such an attribute can empower researchers to more thoroughly investigate the influence of environmental changes on place recognition algorithms.
+\textbf{Simulate migration changes in environments. } Traditional datasets are typically obtained through a one-time acquisition process, which does not account for temporal environmental variations like the progression of construction projects.
+While capturing these variations is important for developing adaptive algorithms, acquiring real-world datasets that span extended periods is a significant challenge, often requiring years of data collection.
+To explore this issue in a more controlled setting, we use a virtual environment to simulate short-term changes by making modifications to certain structures.
+Specifically, we design four routes with repetitive paths and temporary closures.
+Vehicles traversed these routes before and after the simulated changes, allowing us to collect datasets that reflect minor environmental shifts over a few days.
+Our preliminary findings suggested that even small-scale temporal and spatial changes can impact place recognition tasks.
+However, this work is only a preliminary step, providing a basic reference rather than a comprehensive solution to understanding the effects of environmental dynamics on such algorithms.